-- 1. Install McAfee based on their instructions. - 2.
-To use McAfee, set the mode to wwreqmod either from the Web interface or via command line:
+- 1. Install McAfee Web Gateway based on their instructions. - 2.
+Select [ McAfee Web Gateway 10.x and higher ] from the dropdown in the Anti Virus app. - 3.
+To use McAfee Web Gateway, set the mode to respmod either from the Web interface or via command line: